ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## How do I know whether my {{site.data.keyword.cloud_notm}} bare metal server hardware is suitable for in-place vSphere 7.x upgrade?
 {: #faq-v2t-migration-7x-hw-support}

 You can check whether your server and its hardware options are compatible with vSphere 7.x.
-For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
+For more information, see [Broadcom Compatibility Guide](https://compatibilityguide.broadcom.com/){: external}.

 Alternatively, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.